LuisRincon23/SEC-MCP/README.md

 SEC MCP provides a streamlined interface to access SEC EDGAR data through the Model Context Protocol.
 It supports real-time data streaming via SSE, making it ideal for both local development and remote deployment scenarios.

+Built with Python and the MCP framework, this server enables seamless integration with AI assistants and other tools that support the Model Context Protocol.

 ## Features

 - 🔍 **Company Search** - Search for companies by name, CIK, or ticker